Outdoor adventures made easier for you at Go Wild!

 Pre-Registration is REQUIRED.

 Find a class near you.
-NOTE: Approximately 50 classes a year are offered throughout the state.
-However, once a class is full or has been completed they are removed from the website.
-Please check frequently for classes in your area.
-Since classes are removed from the site once full, be sure to record your class location information when you enroll.
+NOTE: Approximately 50 Trapper Ed classes are offered throughout the state every year.
+Therefore, every county does not offer a class.
+Please check frequently for classes in your county or surrounding counties as classes fill up quickly.
+Once a class is full or has been completed, it is removed from the website.
+Be sure to record your class location information when you enroll.

 Replacement trapper education certificates are available by contacting the assistant furbearer ecologist, 101 S Webster St, PO Box 7921, Madison, WI 53707-7921, 608-261-6452.